ffund/run-my-experiment-on-geni-blog/2017-04-23-de-anonymizing-tor-traffic-with-website-fingerprinting.md

 ### Setting up a new Private Tor Network

-In my other blog called [Anonymous Routing of Network Traffic Using Tor](https://witestlab.poly.edu/blog/anonymous-routing-of-network-traffic-using-tor/), I provide a step by step guide to setting up a private Tor network.
+In my other blog post called [Anonymous Routing of Network Traffic Using Tor](https://witestlab.poly.edu/blog/anonymous-routing-of-network-traffic-using-tor/), I provide a step by step guide to setting up a private Tor network.
 In this experiment, we will set up the VMs using the script files on my [Github page](https://github.com/tfukui95/tor-experiment), without explaining each step in detail.

 The order in which the VMs are set up is very important.
 Making sure that the directory server is set up first before any of the other nodes is vital for the private Tor network to be set up properly, as the Tor configuration files for the rest of the nodes are first created in the directory server.
 Once the directory server is set up, the order of setup of the other VMs is flexible.